natalieagus/50002-2022/_notes/7_turingmachine.md

 Any machine, there's so many examples: any machine that help you sort, search, re-order objects, find maximum or minimum (of something), perform mathematical operations (multiply, add, comparisons, etc), the list goes on.

-So what Church's Thesis tell us is that there always exist a Turing Machine $i$ that can compute *any function* that is computable by any *realisable* (i.e: able to be achieved or happen, or any mechanical) machine.
+So what Church's Thesis tell us is that there always exist a Turing Machine $$i$$ that can compute *any function* that is computable by any *realisable* (i.e: able to be achieved or happen, or any mechanical) machine.

 > Then, are there any uncomputable functions?